AI Transformation in Enterprise is Imperative

 This experience leads me to believe and build a central petabyte scale AI platform to launch multiple AI-based data products and solutions for Verizon in 2013.
 Dubbed Orion, the platform was operationalized in 2015, and it has been evolving since inception to help deliver several AI products and capabilities while injesting more than 75 billion records a day.

 Articulating and committing to a strategy is crucial.
 It’s expensive and inefficient to have multiple data and AI platforms distributed within the enterprise, so a centralized deployment tends to yield the most benefit.
 Embed in your company culture the value of the strategy and work to achieve buy-in from key stakeholder groups, including at the C-suite level.
-At least since the adoption of Hadoop, Yahoo engineering culture has been oriented toward centralizing data and AI capabilities as much as possible, and this is embraced by our engineering community as best practice.
-With Yahoo technology powering Verizon Media, we have an even bigger and growing platform for delighting Verizon customers.
+Since the adoption of Hadoop, Verizon Media’s engineering culture has always been to centralize data and AI capabilities as much as possible and this is embraced by our engineering community as best practice.

 You’ve set the foundation of the house with a strategy, now it’s time to frame it out.
 This starts with robust, horizontally scalable infrastructure, including ample compute, storage, RAM and networking capabilities.
 It’s important to build fault-tolerant distributed data storage capacity (e.g. Hadoop) that can ensure high-volume data flows with granular access.
 Operationalize frameworks like Kafka or NiFi to easily move data in a secure and controlled manner.
 Enable technology stacks like Spark help to process data.
 Enable the AI frameworks like Tensorflow, Torch, and Keras that can best serve your AI needs.
 Develop mechanisms that facilitate security, privacy governance and identity management.
 Finally, business capabilities can be enabled through secure API layer.